- Military Life Cycle

 Chaplain team responsibilities

-The chaplain team includes chaplain assistants and religious program specialists, both of which are enlisted personnel.
-The team’s main obligations to service members and their families include:
+The chaplain team includes chaplain assistants and religious program specialists.
+Both are enlisted personnel.
+The team’s obligations to service members and their families include:

 - Conducting worship and administering sacraments